IsmotaraDipty43/Book_Tutor_Client/README.md

 # BookATutor

 **BookATutor** is a fully responsive web application designed to help users find, book, and review tutors.
-The platform supports login and registration functionality with Google login via Firebase, JWT authentication, and a private route system to ensure only authenticated users can access certain features.
+The platform supports login and registration functionality with Google login via Firebase,JWT authentication, and a private route system to ensure only authenticated users can access certain features.

 ## Live URL
 [BookATutor Live](#) *(https://tutor-project-62018.web.app)*